Lairion/geo_ml/README.md

 cudnn 8.1:
 https://developer.nvidia.com/rdp/cudnn-archive#a-collapse811-111
-Unpack cudnn (Better near the CUDA) and it to system env variable PATH
+Unpack cudnn (Better near the CUDA) and add it to system env variable PATH

 find ZLib dll in external_lib folder and add it to CUDA's 'bin' folder